The Georgia Southern University Libraries

 Named for Mills B. Lane, prominent Savannah-Atlanta Banker, philanthropist, and an early patron of the university, Lane Library was built in 1966 and substantially enlarged in 1975.
 The building was completely renovated in 2005-2006.
-The total square footage of the building is 50,000 and seats about 500.
-The space devoted to library services grew by 25% with the 2013 opening of the Learning Commons in an adjacent renovated building.
-The size of the Learning Commons is 13,500 sq. ft. and it provides an additional 250 seats for learning activities.
-Both the Library and the Learning Commons feature group study rooms, Macs (21) and PCs (100), Wi-Fi access, and a variety of furniture ideal for group and individual study.
+Lane Library measures 50,000 sq. ft. and seats about 500.
+The space devoted to library services grew by about 25% with the 2013 opening of the Learning Commons in an adjacent renovated building.
+The Learning Commons seats about 250 and provides space and furniture for group learning activities.
+Both the Library and the Learning Commons feature group study rooms, Macs (21) and PCs (100), laptops that students can borrow, and Wi-Fi access,

 The GS Libraries are a major academic resource for three campuses, with their extensive collections of scholarly books and journals, government publications, special book and manuscript collections, AV materials, and links to networked information resources in various electronic formats.

 Currently, the Libraries’ collections contain over 898,300 volumes of printed books and bound periodicals, and 91,000 physical media.
 In addition to the extensive physical collections, the Libraries also provide access to a growing number of electronic resources which includes over 656,500 electronic books, 104,700 electronic journals and related resources, 110,400 digital media, and 320 databases that contain indexes, abstracts, full-text articles, and digital images.
 These electronic resources are easily accessible both on and off campus 24/7.